Common Errors: Website Issues

 Database connection error

-This error occurs when the application cannot establish a connection to the database due to configuration issues, usually caused by incorrect credentials.
-Depending on the type of web application hosted, the process to edit the database connection settings may vary.
+This error appears when the application cannot establish a connection with the database due to configuration issues, generally because incorrect credentials have been entered.
+Depending on the type of web application you have in your hosting, the process for editing the database connection configuration will vary.

 404 errors on pages or broken links

-404 errors are common and occur when a user attempts to access a page that does not exist on the server.
-These errors may be caused by broken links, permalink issues, or an incorrect .htaccess configuration.
-We recommend reviewing your website configuration and setting up a custom 404 error page.
+404 errors are common on the web and occur when a user tries to access a page that does not exist on the server.
+These errors may be due to broken links, issues with permalinks or incorrect .htaccess file configuration.
+We recommend reviewing your website configuration and setting up a custom page for the 404 error

 SSL/TLS certificate issues: Mixed content conflicts (HTTP and HTTPS)

-One of the most common issues when migrating a website from HTTP to HTTPS is mixed content conflicts.
-This happens when a secure website attempts to load resources over an insecure HTTP connection, which can trigger browser warnings or block content.
+One of the most common issues when migrating a site from HTTP to HTTPS is mixed content conflicts.
+This occurs when a website loaded through a secure connection (HTTPS) tries to load resources (such as images, scripts, stylesheets) through an insecure connection (HTTP).
+This type of content may be blocked or generate warnings in browsers, affecting the user experience and the perceived security of the site.

 Cache errors and content update issues

-You may experience issues with updating or displaying new content due to cache configurations, usually caused by plugin conflicts.
-This mainly affects websites with a large amount of dynamic content that is frequently updated.
-To resolve these cache-related issues, we recommend using our cache tool or reviewing your cache plugin settings.
+You may encounter issues with updating and displaying new content due to cache configurations, generally because you have a plugin that is causing a conflict.
+This usually has a greater impact on websites with a large amount of dynamic content, that is, content that is updated frequently.
+To resolve these cache errors, we recommend using our cache tool or reviewing the configuration of your cache plugin.